tzs007/stainless/README.md

-stainless
+stain.less
 =========

-Less addon for better customize with css classes.
+LESS addon for better customize with css classes.